square/square-python-sdk/doc/api/disputes.md

 # Accept Dispute

-Accepts loss on a dispute.
+Accepts the loss on a dispute.
 Square returns the disputed amount to the cardholder and updates the dispute state to ACCEPTED.

 Square debits the disputed amount from the seller’s Square account.
-If the Square account balance does not have sufficient funds, Square debits the associated bank account.
+If the Square account does not have sufficient funds, Square debits the associated bank account.

 ```python
 def accept_dispute(self,